PammeC/WeddingBooking/Provinces-Locations/microservice-locations-delete/README.md

-# 🗺️ Microservice Locations Create
+# 🗑️ Microservice Locations Delete

-This microservice handles the creation of locations and provinces in the system.
-It is built with **Node.js** and connects to a database via **GraphQL**.
+This microservice is responsible for deleting locations and provinces from the system.
+It is built with **Node.js** and interacts with a database.

 ## 🚀 Technologies Used

 - **Node.js**
 - **Express.js**
-- **GraphQL**
+- **MySQL/PostgreSQL** (depending on the configuration in `dbConfig.js`)
 - **Docker**
-- **MySQL/PostgreSQL** (depending on the configuration in `dbConfig.js`)

 ---

 ## 📂 Project Structure

-microservice-locations-create/ │── src/ │ ├── database/ │ │ ├── dbConfig.js # Database configuration │ │ ├── schema.js # GraphQL schema definition │ │ ├── resolvers.js # Query and mutation logic │ │ ├── index.js # Server setup and launch │── .gitignore │── Dockerfile # Docker container configuration │── package.json # Project dependencies │── package-lock.json # Dependencies lock file
+microservice-locations-delete/ │── src/ │ ├── database/ │ │ ├── dbConfig.js # Database configuration │ ├── index.js # Server setup and launch │── .gitignore │── Dockerfile # Docker container configuration │── package.json # Project dependencies │── package-lock.json # Dependencies lock file

 yaml
 Copiar